GLOBAL MARKETS-Shares rise, dollar eases on U.S. rate outlook

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Danilo Masoni, Sujata Rao and Paulina Duran, Editing by William Maclean)
+(Reporting by Danilo Masoni, Sujata Rao and Paulina Duran, Editing by William Maclean and Gareth Jones)

 ((Danilo.Masoni@TR.com; +39-02-66129734; Reuters Messaging: danilo.masoni.thomsonreuters.com@reuters.net; On Twitter https://twitter.com/damasoni))